daniel1noble/ecoevo_1000/README.md

 # Meta Data for files in `data/` folder

-This is the main dataset that contains the most recent version of each preprint submitted to EcoEcoRxiv along with whether the preprint is published and the dates preprints were published.
-It should be noted that the date the most recent publication was submitted should be the date of publication of a published DOI is listed.
+This is the main dataset that contains the most recent version of each preprint submitted to EcoEcoRxiv along with whether the preprint is published (some might be missing) and the dates preprint was published.
+It should be noted that the date the most recent publication was submitted should be the date of publication of a published DOI listed.

 ### Column Names and Information for [`20231003_EER_preprints_metadata.xlsx`](https://github.com/daniel1noble/ecoevo_1000/blob/main/data/20231003_EER_preprints_metadata.xlsx). **Note**: These columns are the same descriptors as that found in the [Preprint Meta-data](https://docs.google.com/spreadsheets/d/1UEAUZWpOm7C1kKoVoYy-u_D6cbHoF--EGxoY0Gl0qHw/edit#gid=836736319)
 - **Preprint ID**: Janeway's internal identifier for the preprint